 To prevent food poisoning from ruining the summer fun, follow the guidelines outlined by the CDC.
 Their “Clean, Separate, Cook, Chill” system ensures you’re prepping, serving, and storing food in the safest manner possible.

-SIMPLE FOOD POISONING PREVENTION TIPS
+FOOD POISONING PREVENTION TIPS

-- Consistently clean high-touch surfaces.
+- Consistently disinfect high-touch surfaces.

 - Keep all refrigeration and freezing units set to the correct temperature with temp logs.